-E. In the event a holiday or weekend is involved, the officer will appear before a notary publicDate: 1-8-19Chapter IISection 11: Misdemeanor CitationsPage 2 or city court clerk at the first opportunity.
+E. In the event a holiday or weekend is involved, the officer will appear before a notary public or city court clerk at the first opportunity.

 F. The officer will turn in the sworn Citation to his/her supervisor who will forward the white copy and hard copy to the General Sessions Court Clerk on the following day's mail run.
-A photo- copy will also be sent to ICAP.
+A photo-copy will also be sent to ICAP.